 5. BOUSNIC Dog Shock Collar 3300FT Waterproof

-This collar stands out for its focus on gentle training and small-dog compatibility.
-The tradeoff is a slightly shorter battery life compared to larger models.
+This collar focuses on comfort and safety for smaller dogs, unlike bulkier alternatives.
+The main limitation is a slightly shorter battery life compared to larger models.

 - Remote not waterproof